kbravh/tweet-to-markdown/README.md

 </p>

 ## Heads up! ⚠️

-Twitter will remove free access to the Twitter API on Feb.
-13th, 2023.
-At that time, the only way you'll be able to use this tool is if you sign up and pay for a Twitter bearer token (basic access is listed at $100 per month).
+Twitter announced that they would remove free access to the Twitter API on Feb.
+13th, 2023, but have not done so yet.
+Currently, API access is still available.
+If they do remove access, the Free API Key method below will not work, and you'll need to sign up and pay for a Twitter bearer token.

-I will no longer be continuing development on this tool.

 <!-- ABOUT THE PROJECT -->

 ## About The Project